e-yang08/ilLuSIonOfgReaTNesS/README.md

 "Guardianess" is a mobile application created by 4 passionate female engineering students to elevate women's safety.
 In our personal experience, we did not feel particularly safe on the streets of San Francisco, US.
 There is no application with centralized information about safety and tangible sources on where to go in a dangerous situation.

 In an emergency scenario, one is likely to panic and feel frightened.
-The appplication provides a sense of assurance when navigating through the streets, provides a tangible sense of security, and potentially could save lives in an emergency.
+The application provides a sense of assurance when navigating through the streets, provides a tangible sense of security, and potentially could save lives in an emergency.

 Submitted to Black Wings Hack 2024 as a team `Illusion of Greatness`